About deployment server

 The first several topics in this section explain how to configure a deployment server and its clients.
 Topics then follow that show how to employ this technology for specific use cases.

 The big picture (in words and diagram)

 A deployment server is a Splunk instance that acts as a centralized configuration manager, collectively managing any number of Splunk instances, called "deployment clients".
 Any full, enterprise Splunk instance -- even one indexing data locally -- can act as a deployment server.

-A server class is a set of deployment clients, grouped by configuration characteristics, managed as a unit.
+A server class is a set of deployment clients, grouped by some set of configuration characteristics, so that they can be managed as a unit.
 You can group clients by application, OS, type of data, or any other feature of your Splunk deployment.
-To update the configuration for a set of clients, the deployment server pushes configuration files to all or some members of a server class.
-Besides configuration files, you can push any sort of content.
-You configure server classes on the deployment server.
+To update the configuration for a set of clients, the deployment server pushes out configuration files to all or some members of a server class.
+Besides configuration settings, you can use the deployment server to push out any sort of content.
+Server classes are configured on the deployment server.

 This diagram provides a conceptual overview of the relationship between a deployment server and its set of deployment clients and server classes:

 In this example, each deployment client is a Splunk forwarder that belongs to two server classes, one for its OS and the other for its geographical location.
 The deployment server maintains the list of server classes and uses those server classes to determine what content to push to each client.
 For an example of how to implement this type of arrangement to govern the flow of content to clients, see "Deploy several forwarders".